Placing Doors & Windows

 • Door Line Color: This will change the display color of the door on your Dynamic Lighting layer.

 • Secret: This determines whether or not players can see your door.
-This is great for doors that need to be spotted with a Perception check, or if you have doors that you don’t want be revealed right when players enter the room.
+This is great for doors that need to be spotted with a Perception check, or if you have doors that you don’t want to be revealed right when players enter the room.

 • Locked Door: This toggle will determine if your door is locked or not.
 When your door is locked, both GMs and players will be unable to open it.